algorand/js-algorand-sdk/README.md

-let defaultFrozen = false; // whether user accounts will need to be unfrozen before transacting let genesisHash = "SGO1GKSzyE7IEPItTxCByw9x8FmnrCDexi9/cOUJOiI="; // hash of the genesis block of the network to be used let totalIssuance = 100; // total number of this asset in circulation let reserve = addr; // specified address is considered the asset reserve (it has no special privileges, this is only informational) let freeze = addr; // specified address can freeze or unfreeze user asset holdings let clawback = addr; // specified address can revoke user asset holdings and send them to other addresses
+let defaultFrozen = false; // whether user accounts will need to be unfrozen before transacting let genesisHash = "SGO1GKSzyE7IEPItTxCByw9x8FmnrCDexi9/cOUJOiI="; // hash of the genesis block of the network to be used let totalIssuance = 100; // total number of this asset in circulation let decimals = 0; // hint that the units of this asset are whole-integer amounts let reserve = addr; // specified address is considered the asset reserve (it has no special privileges, this is only informational) let freeze = addr; // specified address can freeze or unfreeze user asset holdings let clawback = addr; // specified address can revoke user asset holdings and send them to other addresses